 A HEC-RAS model in an unsteady state will provide data to determine the contribution of water level fluctuations associated with Project operations.
-This hydraulic model will be developed as part of Study

-No. 3.2.2.
-Specifically, this information will be used to address how hydraulically connected habitats and vegetation is affected.
+This hydraulic model will be developed as part of Study No. 3.2.2.
+Specifically, this information will be used to address how hydraulically connected habitats and vegetation is affected, and how operations have or may affect known populations and potential habitats for state-listed invertebrate species, including the Puritan and Cobblestone Tiger Beetles.